minetest/contentdb/app/flatpages/policy_and_guidance.md

 ### 2.2.
 State of Completion

 ContentDB should only currently contain playable content - content which is sufficiently complete to be useful to end-users.
-It's fine to add stuff which is still a Work in Progress (WIP) as long as it adds sufficient value;
-MineClone 2 is a good example of a WIP package which may break between releases but still has value.
-Note that this doesn't mean that you should add a thing you started working on yesterday, it's worth adding all the basic stuff to make your package useful.
+It's fine to add stuff which is still a Work in Progress (WIP) as long as it adds sufficient value; Note that this doesn't mean that you should add a thing you started working on yesterday, it's worth adding all the basic stuff to make your package useful.

 You should make sure to mark Work in Progress stuff as such in the "maintenance status" column, as this will help advise players.

 Adding non-player facing mods, such as libraries and server tools, is perfectly fine and encouraged.
 ContentDB isn't just for player-facing things, and adding libraries allows them to be installed when a mod depends on it.